tspecht93/HANNA/README.md

 ## MLPROP Website
 You can explore HANNA and other models interactively on our new website, [MLPROP](https://ml-prop.mv.rptu.de/), without any installation.
 [![TOC Figure](TOC_figure_with_white_background.png)](https://ml-prop.mv.rptu.de/)

-## Demonstration in Google Colab

-If you do not want to install the required packages right now, you can directly try HANNA out in [Colab](https://colab.research.google.com/gist/tspecht93/0175be57151b77acdfd8d81022532fe7/hanna.ipynb).

 ## Installation